nasseef/cs2400-sm-19/README.md

 #### Configure Code Runner to use "-Wall -g"

 - Go to the Settings menu
-- Search for "Executor Map" and click on "Settings.json"
+- Search for `Executor Map` and click on "Settings.json"
-- Find "code-runner.executorMap"
+- Find `code-runner.executorMap`
 - Click on the edit icon on the left.
 This should create and entry on the right hand side
 - Modify the cpp option to the following: